mritunjayemail-test/test1/website/source/docs/builders/amazon-ebs.html.md

 -   `temporary_key_pair_name` (string) - The name of the temporary key pair to generate.
 By default, Packer generates a name that looks like `packer_<UUID>`, where &lt;UUID&gt; is a 36 character unique identifier.

--   `token` (string) - The access token to use.
-This is different from the access key and secret key.
-If you're not sure what this is, then you probably don't need it.
-This will also be read from the `AWS_SESSION_TOKEN` environmental variable.

 -   `user_data` (string) - User data to apply when launching the instance.
 Note that you need to be careful about escaping characters due to the templates